All Episodes

 Trump.

-It's no longer down with Trumpets.
+It's no longer down with trumpets.

 Trump.

-He has protesters taking up at the house.
+We have protesters taking up at the house.

-No piss, no sleep.
+No peace, no sleep.

 And guess what?